ucsb-cs148-s21/1pm-t2-food-bank/README.md

 ## User Roles

-1. If I am a student, I can check the app so that I know what is in the food bank.
+1. If I am a student, I can tell know what items are in the food bank and their corresponding quantities.

-2. If I am a student, I can check the app for “what's the daily special menu", avaliavity for food that I want, or looking for a restock of specific food that I have been wanting.
+2. If I am a student, I can looking for a restock of specific food that I have been wanting.

-3. If I am a student, I can also check the app for the people's review of food before I order mine.
+3. If I am a staff, I can know what kind and quantity of food are distributed today to better arrange tomorrow's orders.

-4. If I am a staff, I want to know what kind and quantity of food are distributed today to better arrange tomorrow's orders.
-The staff will have permission to edit content on the wepapp and give other users admin permissions.
+4. If I am a staff, I will have permission to edit content on the wepapp, insert, modify, and delete items and give other users admin permissions.

-5. As a user, I want to click the contact form on contact us page so that I can submit a message to UCSB food bank staff.
+4. As a user, I can use the contact form on contact us page to submit a message to UCSB food bank staff.

 ## Functionality
 - Going to our web app, user can click a NavBar item called inventory, where they can find the a list of food items with their categories, quantities, and limitations.
 User also has access to the search bar to search a food item based on its category or name.